jxnblk/mdx-deck/packages/mdx-deck/README.md

 ![presenter mode screenshot](docs/images/presenter-mode.png)

-The presentation can be opened in two separate windows at the same time and will stay in sync with each other.
+The presentation can be opened in two separate windows at the same time, and it will stay in sync with the other window.

 ## Keyboard Shortcuts